Franklin89/Blog/input/posts/stripe-api-with-asp-net-core-part-1.md

 This has been part 1 of my mini series about integrating Stripe with ASP.NET Core.
 We can now automatically setup Stripe products and service plans as required for our application.

-In the next part I will show how to actually subscribe a user (or in my case a Tenant) to a subscription and all the required parts.
+In the next part I will show how to actually subscribe a user (or in my case a Tenant) to a subscription and especially show how to handle credit cards that will be used for the automatic payment of the subscription fee.
 If there is anything someone is interested in seeing in this context let me know and I will see if I can integrate it in one of the future parts.

+If you like this blog post drop a comment or buy me a coffee at the bottom of the page <i class="fa fa-coffee"></i>